 We get it.
 New business makes the CEO and shareholders happy.
 It earns parties in the breakroom and high fives in the boardroom.

-Customer retention may not have all the sex appeal, but it's definitely more profitable.
+Customer retention may not have the same sexy reputation, but it's definitely more profitable.
 Even better, profits are just one of the positive aspects of retention and loyalty.

-While the old adage about "it costs five times as much to acquire a new customer" may not be totally accurate, the basic principle is spot on: it’s more cost-effective to keep someone in the fold than to bring in new customers.
+While the old adage about "it costs five times as much to acquire a new customer" may not be accurate in every case, the basic principle is spot on: it’s more cost-effective to keep someone in the fold than to bring in new customers.

 Even still, if it’s data you want, there has been plenty of research into acquisition vs retention, and every one of them has come back with the economics favoring retention as the more economically viable focus.

-One caveat though: retention is cheaper than acquisition, but it probably isn’t easier.
+One caveat though: retention is cheaper than acquisition, but it isn’t necessarily easier.